AustinGil/presentations/make-div.md

 I want to help you build better websites.

-Over the last ten years, I’ve built projects for award-winning agencies, innovative tech start-ups, and government organizations.
+Over the last ten years, I've built projects for award-winning agencies, innovative tech start-ups, and government organizations.

 Today, I create cool stuff for the web and share what I learn through writing, open-source, YouTube and Twitch, The Function Call, speaking and workshops.